Jersey City shooters driven by anti-Semitism, officals say - Journal du Cameroun

 Grewal said officers thus far had recovered five firearms, four inside the deli and one in a vehicle parked outside the store.

-The gun found in the vehicle was an “AR-15 style weapon,”, which investigators believe Anderson was firing as he entered the market.
+One of the guns found in the shop was an “AR-15 style weapon,” which investigators believe Anderson was firing as he entered the market.

 They also found a shotgun and several semi-automatic pistols, and traced two of the weapons back to purchases Graham had made in Ohio in 2018.